LIVE ONLINE TRAINING!

 If you are seeking a refund, provided you notify me at least 30 days prior to a scheduled event, a full refund will be provided.
 If notice is provided less than 30 days prior to the event, a refund of 50% will be provided unless notice is provided less than 10 days prior to an event in which case a refund will not be provided.
 An exception will be made in the event that a class is sold out and your seat can be re-filled, in which case a full refund will be provided.

 Remember – if you cannot attend you can always transfer your registration to a colleague or take a credit toward a future delivery of the same program.
+No-shows without cancellation prior to the start of class are not eligible for credit.

 If a training class is cancelled due to any unforeseen circumstances, the class will be rescheduled and registered attendees will be entitled to attend the rescheduled course or receive a refund.